Meet Dr. Carsten R. Hamann

-Post-graduation, Dr. Hamann returned to the states to complete his Dermatology residency at the Dartmouth-Hitchcock Medical Center where he was the Chief Resident from 2020 – 2021 and the Assistant Chief Resident of Research from 2018-2020.
+Post-graduation, Dr. Hamann returned to the states to complete his Dermatology residency at the Dartmouth-Hitchcock Medical Center where he was the Chief Resident and the Assistant Chief Resident of Research.
 Dr. Carsten R. Hamann is a co-author of 3 textbook chapters on rubber allergy and metal allergy, and he has authored more than 57 peer-reviewed publications.

 Dr. Carsten R. Hamann says:

 “I am passionate about helping patients improve their skin health and addressing cosmetic interests.
 I enjoy both procedures and complex medical dermatology.”

 We did a quick interview with Dr. Carsten R. Hamann so that you could get to know him a little better: